lammps/lammps/doc/src/pair_table.rst

 performing dynamics or minimization, the interpolation tables are used to evaluate energy and forces for pairwise interactions between particles, similar to how analytic formulas are used for other pair styles.

+.. versionadded:: TBD

-Pair style *table/mod* differs from pair style table by using equidistant spacing in *r* while pair style *table* uses equidistant spacing in :math:`r^2`.
+Pair style *table/mod* differs from pair style *table* by using equidistant spacing in *r* internally while pair style *table* uses equidistant spacing in :math:`r^2`.

 The interpolation tables are created as a pre-computation by fitting